-Senate GOP is fine with massive, blatant Trump family corruption.
-Because own the libs.
-Patriotism! 🐷🐷🐷
+Senate GOP is fine with massive, blatant Trump family conflicts.
+Because own the libs. 🐷🐷🐷

 "Here is the danger of Trump’s conflicts of interest for the United States.
 Prior to taking office, on December 2, 2016, Trump spoke with Taiwanese President Tsai Ing-wen on the phone in an extraordinary breach of decades of U.S. foreign policy and protocol regarding China and Taiwan.
 Shortly after the call, it emerged that the Trump Organization was reportedly exploring the expansion of its business into Taiwan, reports that the organization has denied.
 In a televised interview, the mayor of Taoyuan, Taiwan, said that he had met with a representative of the Trump Organization in September to discuss possible real estate projects, and at least one Trump employee was found to have posted that she was in Taiwan on a business trip at the time.